quicksilver/manual/docs/FAQ.md

 ## Doesn’t Spotlight make Quicksilver unnecessary?

 No, they do different things and are in fact complementary.
 Spotlight scans inside files (and their metadata) so you can search their contents.
-Quicksilver only looks at file names and inside some things like contacts and bookmarks and lets you do more than just open them (e.g., email a file to a contact).
+Quicksilver only looks at file names and inside some things like contacts and bookmarks and lets you do more than just open them (e.g., e-mail a file to a contact).
 Since Quicksilver’s index is smaller than Spotlight’s and because it learns from your previous searches Quicksilver often finds things faster than Spotlight.
 The Quicksilver Spotlight Module provides a Quicksilver interface to spotlight by adding 3 actions that work on a text subject.

 ## I don’t see feature X